influxdata/docs-v2/content/v2.0/security/enable-https.md

 ### Self-signed certificates

-Self-signed certificates are _not_ signed by a Certificate Authority (CA).
+Self-signed certificates are _not_ signed by a trusted, third-party CA.
 Unlike CA-signed certificates, self-signed certificates only provide cryptographic security to HTTPS requests.
 They do not allow clients to verify the identity of the InfluxDB server.
 With this certificate option, every InfluxDB instance requires a unique self-signed certificate.